kasiopea-org/pisek/docs/generator.md

 for better debugging and easy conversion between open data and closed data tasks.

 ## Terminology
-We have two types of requirements for generators:
+There are two requirements for generators:
 - Generators **must** be deterministic.
 (For the same arguments, it should generate the same input(s).)
 - If a generator takes a seed as an argument, the generator **should** respect the seed.
 (For different seeds it should generate different inputs.)
 This can be disabled in the `[checks]` section, but be careful.